 Drowning My Sorrows: Applejack decides to partake in this during the Hearth's Warming Eve party and Rainbow Dash joins her, although it's mostly Played for Laughs.
 Until Rainbow kisses Pinkie.

 Dysfunction Junction: Rainbow Dash, Mare Do Well and Pinkie Pie all have issues of their own they need to work through.
-Even the author admitted that their works usually invoke this trope.
+Even the author admitted that her works usually invoke this trope.

 Earn Your Happy Ending: It took a lot of time, discussions, revelations, heartache, and pain, but Pinkie Pie and Rainbow Dash finally work out their issues and slowly repair their friendship/relationship.
 As hard is it was, they finally find happiness and completeness in each other.